Parents' vaccine side effects fear 'fuelled by social media'

-The Society's report called for social media platforms and the press to do more to combat "fake news".
+The Society's report, sponsored by US pharmaceutical company Merck, called for social media platforms and the media to do more to combat "fake news".

-Millions of lives have been saved through vaccination, and side effects are rare, it said.
+Vaccines have saved millions of lives, and side effects are rare, it said.

 "The spread of misinformation - if it impacts uptake of vaccines - could severely damage the public's health," said Shirley Cramer, chief executive of the RSPH.